Basel Mission Press: Printing from mold nails

 In 1870, the Basel Mission Press logo had a picture of a coconut tree on the four sides of the four languages known as Kannada Tulu Malayalam and English.
 When the Basel Mission arrived in Mangalore in 1834, it was in the same area as the pre-existing Christian worship and primary school, that the printing press was established in 1841 and then moved to the YMCA building on Phalnir Road in 1942.
 It is in this environment that the Basel Evangelical Theological Seminary was established in 1847 and moved to its present location in 1863 and is now operating as the Karnataka Theological College.
 The Press operated in the same location until 1913.
 In 1913 the press was moved to the new building in site opposite the present Peace Temple.
 Due to the effects of the 1914 World War, the Press was run by a local organization, which until 1927 was known as the Canaries Evangelical Mission Press.
 Around 1928, a small room was built on the opposite side of the Press Building, which was an office room.
 The cool air that blows the room is called the Saviolo, and there is an iron ladder system to enter the press while the rest of the missionaries are at work.
 In this case, the lower board was replaced by an iron-on board.
-The building currently houses the Habic Technical Training Institute established by the Basel Missionaries.The cool air that blows the room is called the Saviolo, and there is an iron ladder system to enter the press while the rest of the missionaries are at work.
-In this case, the lower board was replaced by an iron-on board.
-The building currently houses the Habic Technical Training Institute established by the Basel Missionaries.The cool air that blows the room is called the Saviolo, and there is an iron ladder system to enter the press while the rest of the missionaries are at work.
-In this case, the lower board was replaced by an iron-on board.
 The building currently houses the Habic Technical Training Institute established by the Basel Missionaries.